 Elephant Rock Books created a study guide for teachers to use The Art of Holding On and Letting Go in their classroom.
 Eleven writing activities/exercises, including Comparing the Drafts: two versions of my first chapter are shared and compared - the chapter I originally submitted and the revised, final published version.
+I also lead writing workshops using the Comparing the Drafts exercise.

 The activities are easily adapted to other books/stories as well.
 Access the guide here: